-One of our favorite activities this week was the Pie invitation to create from Mother Goose Time.
+One of our favorite activities this week was the Pie invitation to create.
 I’ve always been a big fan of the process art activities, but even more so lately.

 We’re finally starting to get into a routine around here.
 If you missed it, I published a few posts all about it last month including Creating A Daily Routine for Preschool Homeschool and What Our Weeks Look Like.
 If you haven’t already, make sure you take a few minutes and check them out!